-The study of Administration and IT will provide you with useful and valuable skills which will prepare you for further education or employment, whichever career path you choose.
-Specific career paths in administration include:
+The study of Administration will provide you with useful and valuable skills which will prepare you for further education or employment, whichever career path you choose.
+The experience of using hardware and software, comparable to that used in business, will allow you to transfer your skills from the classroom into further education or employment.